 Classic attractions abound at these two parks.
 Even if you’ve never been a visitor there, chances are you’ve probably heard the name of one of their world famous rides at least once.

-Disneyland: Did you know the first Pirates of the Caribbean film is based on the ride of the same name at Disneyland?
-Coming full circle, the popularity of the film series has since inspired some additions to the park.
-Other headlining attractions at this park include Splash Mountain, Dumbo, Space Mountain, The Haunted Mansion, Matterhorn Bobsleds, and the adorable "it's a small world."
+Did you know the first Pirates of the Caribbean film is based on the ride of the same name at Disneyland?
+The popularity of the film series has since inspired some additions to the park.
+Other headlining attractions at this park include Splash Mountain, Dumbo the Flying Elephant, Space Mountain, The Haunted Mansion, Matterhorn Bobsleds, and, of course, It's a Small World.

-Disney California Adventure: It may not be as old as Disneyland, but the park has certainly has produced some modern classic rides, including Mickey’s Fun Wheel, Soarin’ Over California, Radiator Springs Racers, Toy Story Midway Mania, and The Little Mermaid: Ariel’s Undersea Adventure.
-And Disney California Adventure claims something Disneyland doesn't have: an inverted rollercoaster, California Screamin’.
+It may not be as old as Disneyland, but California Adventure is also home to some classic rides, including Pixar Pal-A-Round (Mickey’s Fun Wheel), Soarin’ Over California, Radiator Springs Racers, Toy Story Mania! and The Little Mermaid: Ariel’s Undersea Adventure.
+Here, you'll also find an an inverted rollercoaster,

 5. Nighttime entertainment